American University of Armenia: AUA Vartkes and Hasmig Barsam Building

 In 2005, AUA acquired the Hye Business Suites Hotel at 8 Mher Mkrtchyan Street in central Yerevan through a donation by Vartkes Barsam.
 The hotel accommodates visiting faculty and students while generating additional income for the university.
 The United States Agency for International Development (USAID) awarded $300,000 to renovate and upgrade the building.

 Dzoragyugh Buildings

 Two buildings were donated by philanthropists K. George and Dr. Carolann Najarian in 2016.
 Following the completion of AUA's Student Residence, construction began on the Najarian Center for Social Entrepreneurship in 2021.
 Many of the university's journalism and writing courses are taught there.

 AGBU Papazian Library

 Founded alongside AUA in 1991, the AGBU Papazian Library bears the name of the Papazian family in recognition of their generous support to the university.
 As of June 2024 the library held 30,676 printed books, 672,058 digital resources, and various media formats including CDs, DVDs, and cassettes.
 The library has received significant donations from notable Armenian Americans, including historian Richard G. Hovannisian who donated 1,338 books, and scholar Vartan Gregorian, who donated over 600 primarily English-language titles in 2014.

+Triangle Garden

+In June 2026, the university inaugurated the Triangle Garden, marking the completion of a six-year landscape project.
+The park, planted with more than 120 trees and green spaces, was designed to provide a sustainable, climate-resilient environment for students, local residents, and the broader Yerevan community.
+Among those attending the inauguration was Dutch landscape architect Ruud Dubbeld of MTD Landscapers, who led the park's award-winning design.